If you can't find an answer to your question, please contact us.

 The Faculty of Business and Economics' policies generally prohibit students from receiving a scholarship if they are already holding another University or external scholarship.
 This is to ensure that financial assistance is provided in a fair and equitable manner to students in need.

-The two exceptions to this rule are the Melbourne Access Scholarship and the Global Mobility Scholarship, which can be held concurrently with another scholarship.
+The exception to this rule is the Global Mobility Scholarship, which can be held concurrently with another scholarship.

 The value of scholarships is fixed to provide the opportunity to study at the University in a fair and equitable manner.
 They are non-negotiable.